 Clients need to know and be warned that in 2016 it was reported that Google blacklisted around 20,000 websites for malware and around 50,000 for phishing each week.

-According to a website hack trend report from Sucuri, a very large percentage of the website hacks came from out-of-date, vulnerable, versions of plugins.
+According to a Hacked Website Report from Sucuri, a very large percentage of the website hacks came from out-of-date, vulnerable, versions of plugins.
 Taking the necessary precautions for your WordPress security can prevent malware infections, branding issues, Google blacklists, and possibly huge SEO impacts.